virtual-world-framework/vwf/public/web/docs/components.md

 	  }

-**Events**

-Java style event listener and fire events
-Operating system events (pointerHover) uses kernel method to fire events from itself
+**events**

-Events define the outgoing messages a node can trigger.
-The component inherits events from its prototype and receives copies of events defined in its behaviors.
+events define the outgoing messages a node can trigger.
+The component inherits events from its prototype and behaviors.

-The short event specifier only provides the name of the event.
+The event specifier only provides the name of the event.

 	events:
 	  anEvent:

-The long event specifier describes the arguments passed to the event.
+The extended event specifier describes the arguments passed to the event.
 As with methods, additional parameters can still be parsed out of the arguments object in the event handler.

 	events:
 	  anotherEvent: